 Our current and future results of operations may not be comparable to our historical results of operations for the periods presented due to the following transactions.
-As discussed above in Recent Developments, we sold our Midstream Operations in a series of transactions during fiscal 2018.
+We sold our Midstream operations in a series of transactions during fiscal 2018.
 Also during July 2018, we completed the sale of a group of assets encompassing an immaterial reporting unit within our Propane operations segment.